Spain by bike

 Cycling and holidays are more than compatible in Spain.
 Whether you just want to cycle around between visits or you want to go on cycling excursions for a couple of hours, you will find perfectly adapted routes and cycle touring and bike hire companies all over Spain.

 You can book your cycle touring activities and experiences on this page.
-Here you will find information on their prices, the dates on which you can do the activity in question, how long it takes, what language options are available and its target public.
+Here you'll find information on prices, the dates when you can do the activity, how long it takes, what language options are available and its target public.

 The excellent Spanish climate makes it easier to go cycling practically all year round.
 There are numerous routes and trails through the countryside for all levels in Spain.
 The impressive scenery you will encounter on the routes is really worth seeing.
-In fact, Spain is the second country in the world with the most Biosphere Reserves (47), not to mention its 15 National Parks, as well as some of the most beautiful and best signposted routes in Europe (such as the Way of Saint James, a route on which you can even find hostels that are free of charge).
+In fact, Spain is the country with the most Biosphere Reserves (52), not to mention its 15 National Parks, as well as some of the most beautiful and best signposted routes in Europe (such as the Way of Saint James, where you can even find hostels that are free of charge).
 Numerous routes run through destinations of immense cultural and gastronomic interest.
 Spain abounds in charming, easygoing villages to visit by bike (both along the coast as well as inland).
-Accommodation wise, you have a wide selection to choose from: hotels, country house lodges, campsites, hostels, etc.) There are even so-called “Bike Hotels”, particularly in Majorca, the Canary Island and in the area of the Pyrenees, which offer a host of services like video surveillance for bikes, washing areas, special menus for sports people and bike hire.
+Accommodation wise, you have a wide selection to choose from: hotels, country house lodges, campsites, hostels, etc. There are even “Bikefriendly Hotels”, particularly in Mallorca, the Canary Islands and around the Pyrenees, which offer a host of services like video surveillance for bikes, washing areas, special menus for athletes, and bike hire.

 Best times of the year